Last Updated on December 8, 2022 by Lori Geurin

 Read, study and learn as much as you can about your condition or disease.
 Don’t depend on physicians to do it for you.
 While doctors are highly trained professionals, please conduct your own research before believing everything you hear.

-I’m pleased with the team of doctors currently managing my medical care and treatment.
+I’m pleased with the team of doctors who are currently managing my medical care and treatment.
 If you aren’t happy with the level of care you receive consider getting a second opinion or switching doctors.

 Before I have an appointment I make a list of questions to ask the doctor.
 This helps me be more efficient, prioritizing my essential questions first to make sure they’re addressed.